Skip to main content

 Configuring upward reviews

-When creating a performance review cycle, you configure the discussion guide for upward feedback—the topics Windy will guide employees through.
+When creating a performance review cycle, you configure the questions for upward feedback—the prompts Windy will guide employees through.
+Upward reviews support the same question types as all other review types:

-Discussion topics are open-ended prompts that Windy uses to guide the conversation.
-You configure them directly in the cycle creation wizard when setting up the upward feedback stage.
-Example upward feedback topics:
+You configure questions directly in the cycle creation wizard when setting up the upward feedback stage.
+Example upward feedback questions:

 • How does your manager support your growth?